 Teeth length and width are important if you are going to clean around the field more than carrying things around.
 There are different types of bushes that grow in different soil.
 Different kinds of lands have a diverse mixture of rocks and other sediments.
 If teeth length and width do not match the environment, the whole process will lose its efficiency.

 Frame material and structure play another big role.
 Workload capability and longevity depend a lot on the frame.
 Choosing the right frame will also help you to be more efficient at work.
 There are different types of structures made with different materials to suit some specific needs.

 Hoses are one of the most important parts of the equipment.
-Any kind of damage to them will certainly hinder the capability.
+Any kind of damage to them will certainly hinder its capability.
 Even a little damage to them might render the system unworkable.
-Hoses might not seem like a big deal, but their operation is crucial if you want to process to go smoothly.
+Hoses might not seem like a big deal, but their operation is crucial if you want your work process to go smoothly.

 It is a mechanical actuator that provides unidirectional force through a stroke onto other mechanical parts.
 If we had to find out one piece that makes the whole thing functional, then it is the hydraulic cylinders.
 So ensuring quality on these cylinders should be a top priority.